Yarpii-Tech/modPack/DZE_Server_Config/readme.md

 ```
 ;Level = trace
 ```
-;Uncomment this option to override the logging level for the console only ;The specified level can only be higher than the global one, setting lower values will have no effect ;So for example, if you want to have information-level logs in your file, but only warning-level and higher in your console ;You would uncomment this option and set it to warning ;Leaving it commented out means there's no special level for the console, so it will just use the global one
+Uncomment this option to override the logging level for the console only.
+The specified level can only be higher than the global one, setting lower values will have no effect.
+So for example, if you want to have information-level logs in your file, but only warning-level and higher in your console.
+You would uncomment this option and set it to warning.
+Leaving it commented out means there's no special level for the console, so it will just use the global one
 ```
 ;ConsoleLevel = trace
 ```